Jay Waitkus

 MILLER’S BLUFF was a tiny, forgettable town carved into the unforgiving hills of West Virginia.
 Not many people gave a second thought to it.
 The town bore the scars of coal mining like wrinkles on an aging, worn-out face.

 The air was constantly thick with the acrid scent of burning coal.
 The gray landscape blended seamlessly with the soot-covered structures that built up the town.
-It was in this grim setting that Danny James found himself, a 20-year-old miner with dreams too big for the rough and confining walls of his life.
+It was in this grim setting that Danny James found himself, a twenty-year-old miner with dreams too big for the rough and confining walls of his life.

 As dawn broke, it cast a dim light on the rundown shanties and the towering mine structures.
 Danny headed into the tunnels alongside his fellow workers with no plans other than to spend the next twelve grueling hours in the depths of the mines.